Here you can find answers to questions about using this website.

 You can use this website to keep track of the library books you’ve read, write reviews, play games and lots more!
 Just make sure you’re registered for the Summer Reading Challenge at your library if you want to collect any of the summer rewards like stickers and certificates

-Why doesn’t the username I picked show when I sign in?
+Why does a different name show when I sign in?

 We want the site to be as safe for you as possible, so we don’t show anyone’s real name.
 The site will create a unique screen name just for you – we hope you like it!